 The group will support and foster community-led action by encouraging positive networks of people from all parts of the borough, and all walks of life, whose combined resources, skills and expertise can successfully develop and implement projects which reduce greenhouse gas emissions.

 Merton's Climate Action Group was launched on 27 January 2021.

 The Climate Action Group will be formed of four thematic sub-groups aligned with the priority areas set out in Merton's Climate Strategy and Action Plan:

-The plan is to launch the group in January 2021, alongside our Climate Communications Campaign.
-Following an initial inception meeting in January, the Climate Action Group will meet on a monthly basis, focussing on a different theme each month, with a general progress meeting every 6 months.
+The Climate Action Group will have formal meetings with the Council on a monthly basis, focussing on a different theme each month, with a general progress meeting every 6 months.

 The monthly meetings will be open for anyone to attend and we encourage residents, businesses and organisations to take part however they can.
 The more people get involved, the more climate action we can foster, the more people we can reach and the more carbon we can save!

 The Community Leads will be coordinating any activities between these formal meetings so please get in touch with the relevant leads if you would like to actively contribute to any of the work streams.

 Please see the Terms of Reference for more details.

 If you already have a particular project in mind, this group could help you connect with a network of people from a range of backgrounds to help develop your project.

 If you don't have any specific project ideas, the group would definitely welcome your energy, enthusiasm and support in developing existing ideas.
 And you can get involved with as many work streams and projects as you like.